 In our school we always think of how we can serve and help others.
 Over the course of a year we support a number of charities:

 - Our harvest appeal supported Swindon Salvation Army, providing food parcels to vulnerable families in the Swindon area.

 - Church Council held a Cake Sale to raise money to donate to the Harbour Project which is a local charity which supports the Afghan refugees in Swindon. https://www.kingwilliam.swindon.sch.uk/pages/news/127445

 - FSCI 2020 Christmas Box Appeal were we sent shoe boxes full of small gifts to marginalised families and individuals in Southeast Europe.

 - Children in Need.

 In the past, Leopard class have helped at Bath Road Methodist Church fortnightly luncheon club.
-Our choirs have also sung at Kingsmead Nursing Home and Quarry Mount which are local care homes in Old Town supporting individuals with nursing, residential and dementia care needs.
+This year, Sing Club sang carols at Kingsmead Nursing Home a local care homes in Old Town supporting individuals with nursing, residential and dementia care needs.